Back to drug safety directory

 Does ketamine affect birth control pill effectiveness?

-No. Continue your regimen as prescribed.
+No. Combined oral contraceptives and ketamine have no clinically significant interaction.
+Continue your regimen as prescribed.

 Ready to find out if at-home ketamine fits your situation?